Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Hybrid Heterogeneous Message Passing Neural Network

 where $a \in {[N,G,S,L]}$ denotes node type (bus, generator, shunt, load) and $e$ denotes edge type (transmission line or transformer). $x_{i,j}$ and $e_{i,j}$ are input features, $PE_{i}$ is the positional encoding and $\oplus$ denotes concatenation.
 Message passing updates edges using adjacent node states, then aggregates edge messages to update nodes, both with residual connections:

 All $E_{\theta}$ and $U_{\theta}$ functions are 2-layer MLPs with separate parameters for each node and edge type.
-For connector pseudo-edges, \ref{eq:edgeencoder} is omitted, and edge updates in \ref{eq:edgeupdater} use only adjacent node features without edge-specific parameters.
+For connector pseudo-edges, \ref{eq:edgeencoder} is omitted, and edge updates in \ref{eq:edgeupdater} use only adjacent node features without edge-specific features.